 The maturity profile of contractual payment commitments related to the Group’s and the parent company’s financial liabilities, excluding derivatives, is presented in the tables below.
 The amounts in these tables are not discounted values and they also include interest payments where relevant, which means that these amounts cannot be reconciled with the amounts reported in the balance sheets.
 Interest payments are established based on the conditions applicable on the closing day.
 Amounts in foreign currency have been translated into SEK at closing day exchange rates.
 The Group’s loan agreements contain no special conditions that could result in the payment date being significantly earlier that shown in the tables.

-The information below shows that the expected outflow amounts to SEK 21,000,000 (22,000,000) over the coming 12 months.
-The Group’s liquidity reserve is defined as cash and cash equivalents, which amounted to SEK 194,606,000 (27,057,000) at year-end, and will be used to meet this outflow.
+The information below shows that the expected outflow amounts to SEK 19.6 million (20.6) over the coming 12 months.
+The Group’s liquidity reserve is defined as cash and cash equivalents, which amounted to SEK 97.7 million (194.6) at year-end, and this will be used to meet this outflow.
+There is also current investments amounting to SEK 75.1 million (0).
 In addition, there is the possibility of borrowing against trade accounts receivable if further funds should be needed in the short term.
-In March 2016, short-term liabilities to related parties was converted into shares.

 |31 Dec 2016||Within 3 months||3-12 months||1-5 years||More than 5 years||Total|